 We aren't talking a new bath here, or even a new sink – something like a side table or a new statement stool will do.
 Look for pieces that aren't necessarily made for bathrooms that will add more interest to your space.
-We love this rustic wooden stool from Maisons du Monde, which could actually be pretty practical for chucking towels over or keeping things handy near the bath.
+We love these rustic wooden stools from Etsy, which could actually be pretty practical for chucking towels over or keeping things handy near the bath.
 The gorgeous little cabinet in the bathroom below is definitely on our lust list and you can find something similar at Graham and Green.

 18. Switch up your bathroom window treatment

 How much does a blind cost?
 It's deffo under £100 quid, right?
 So give your space an update with this cheap bathroom idea – switch up your window treatment.
 Choose a roller blind in a on trend pattern, or for a softer look go for a more traditional Roman blind; you could even just add a pretty window film for some extra privacy.